-1. Phone calls and/or notes to parents
+- 1. Phone calls and/or notes to parents

-- 2. Home visits by school support team members

-- 3. Requests for meetings with parents
+- 2. Requests for meetings with parents

-- 4. Time Out
+- 3. Time Out

-- 5. Detention
+- 4. Detention

-- 6. In-School Suspension
+- 5. In-School Suspension

-- 7. Out-of-School Suspension
+- 6. Out-of-School Suspension

-- 8. Expulsion
+- 7. Expulsion

-- 9. Other consequences as deemed appropriate by the staff
+- 8. Other consequences as deemed appropriate by the staff

 Short-term suspension shall be from one to five school days.
 The maximum time for a long-term suspension shall not exceed 90 school days.
 The maximum time for an expulsion shall not exceed 186 school days.
 In case of either a suspension or expulsion, if the number of school days applied extends beyond the current school year, the remaining number of days may be applied to the succeeding school year.